llm-bible/llm-bible.github.io/_publications/le2023text.markdown

 citations: 25
 bibkey: le2023text
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2306.15687'}]
-tags: [Reinforcement Learning, In-Context Learning, GPT]
+tags: [In-Context Learning, GPT, Multimodal Models]
 ---
 Large-scale generative models such as GPT and DALL-E have revolutionized the research community.
 These models not only generate high fidelity outputs, but